bomboloni/ToDo/README.md

 # To Do List

-## 100Devs Folx!
-This is the source of the code that James/theDabolical was helping me with and adding to on a couple of his streams.
+## Dab Gang & 100Devs Folx!

+This is the source of the code that James/theDabolical was helping me with, and adding to, in a couple of his streams.
 I have created a branch for his version of the code.
 You can fork it or clone it here:

 ## https://github.com/bomboloni/ToDo/tree/dev-guest-starring-theDabolical